mike632t/x11-calc/x11-calc-todo.md

 - [ ] Allow user to resize the window at runtime (scroll wheel?).

-- [ ] Add logic for a  separate 'PIK chip' and move printer code.
+- [ ] Add logic for a  separate 'PIK chip' and move printer code

-- [ ] A graphical representation of the switch states.
+- [ ] A graphical representation of the switch states

-- [ ] Better segregation of common code (switch, label and keyboard).
+- [ ] Better segregation of common code (switch, label and keyboard)

-- [ ] Translate README.
+- [ ] Translate README

-- [ ] Move VMS make script to top level directory.
+- [ ] Move VMS make script to top level directory

-- [ ] Implement the display decoder as a separate 'chip'.
+- [ ] Implement the display decoder as a separate 'chip'

-- [ ] Expand tilde (~) in filenames.
+- [ ] Expand tilde (~) in filenames

   [https://stackoverflow.com/questions/40128376/how-to-expand-tilde-in-path]::

-- [ ] Add HP19C.
+- [ ] Add HP19C

-- [ ] Implement 16 segment digit display.
+- [ ] Implement 16 segment digit display

-- [ ] Add display decoder for HP41C.
+- [ ] Add display decoder for HP41C

-- [ ] Add HP41C.
+- [ ] Add HP41C

 ### Completed changes

+- [x] Optionally allow numeric keypad to be used if NumLock is off (`--numlock`)

-- [x] Addded HP10.
+- [x] Added HP10

-- [x] Fix segmentation fault in display code (HP12C).
+- [x] Fix segmentation fault in display code (HP12C)

-- [x] Update build instruction for Tru64 UNIX.
+- [x] Update build instruction for Tru64 UNIX

-- [x] Update screenshots.
+- [x] Update screenshots

-- [x] Implement  different styles of digit (to allow for different  decimal point positions, and number of segments etc).
+- [x] Implement  different styles of digit (to allow for different  decimal point positions, and number of segments etc)

-- [x] Implement display jumper setting in SPICE series.
+- [x] Implement display jumper setting in SPICE series

-- [x] Update help text.
+- [x] Update help text

-- [x] Fix launcher help text display.
+- [x] Fix launcher help text display

-- [x] Update README (document new options).
+- [x] Update README (document new options)

-- [x] Tidy up data structure definitions.
+- [x] Tidy up data structure definitions

-- [X] Use variables for all error messages, and add missing translations.
+- [X] Use variables for all error messages, and add missing translations

   [https://superuser.com/questions/392439/lang-and-language-environment-variable-in-debian-based-systems]::

 ### Rejected changes

 - [ ] Allow any _programmable_ model to load a saved program.
-(Unfortunatly is isn't possible without modifying the firmware).
+(Unfortunately is isn't possible without modifying the firmware)